Adaxry/ss_on_decoding_steps./README.md

 ## Quick to Use

-Our approaches are suitable for most autoregressive-based tasks, Please feel free to try the following pseudo codes when conducting scheduled sampling:
+Our approaches are suitable for most autoregressive-based tasks.
+Please try the following pseudo-codes when conducting scheduled sampling:

 ```python